tailrecursion/boot-ng/README.md

 # Boot

-Boot is a shell interpreter for scripts written in Clojure and a Clojure build environment.
-It can be used with the “shebang” style of shell scripts to provide a simple means to have single file, self-contained scripts in Clojure that can have dependencies on Maven artifacts aren't part of a project or uberjar.
-The boot build environment provides the facilities needed to manage any Clojure build process a programmer can imagine.
+Boot is a **shell interpreter** for scripts written in Clojure and a **Clojure build environment**.

+* It can be used with the “shebang” style of shell scripts to provide a simple means to have single file, self-contained scripts in Clojure that can have dependencies on Maven artifacts aren't part of a project or uberjar.

+* The boot build environment provides the facilities needed to manage any Clojure build process a programmer can imagine.

 ## Install